shea-parkes/neovim-config/README.md

 ## Installation / Setup

 For now I'm sourcing NeoVim from chocolatey.
 Should likely snag `git.portable`, `fzf` and `neovim` from `choco`.
+Then you currently have to manually grab a Windows build of Universal Ctags from [here](https://github.com/universal-ctags/ctags-win32).
 Then be sure to get the following directories on your `%PATH%`:
   - `c:\tools\git\usr\bin`
   - `c:\tools\git\mingw64\bin`
   - `c:\tools\neovim\neovim\bin`
+  - Wherever you unzipped `ctags.exe`...
+(Making sure `ctags.exe` that is bundled with Emacs isn't higher on your `%PATH%`)

 NeoVim is helping champion `%XDG_CONFIG_HOME%`, so set that somewhere appropriate (e.g. `%UserProfile%`).
 Then clone this repo into `%XDG_CONFIG_HOME%/nvim`.